-(7) Students may take the four fields of the examination in
+(7) Students may take the four fields of the examination in any order

-honor to observe the following stipulations:
+to observe the following stipulations:

 a.
 They may not open the sealed envelope containing the examination for a field until they are ready to begin the examination for that field.